w3c/wg-effectiveness/meetings_2.md

 * New /participate and updated /guide (Easy to Read and Access Information for New and Existing Attendees)
   * Update schedule
   * deletion of old information, guidance to chairs and team contacts that this new information must be uses
+* Something to enable groups to work on better Testing